testflows/TestFlows-WebSite/source/handbook/index.md

 ## Introduction

-This software requirements specification covers behavior of the standard Unix `ls` utility.
+This software requirements specification covers the behavior of the standard Unix `ls` utility.

 ## Requirements